yellobyte/SoapESP32/README.md

 * VLC snapshots to help you find server & file download parameters needed for some examples
 * the platformio.ini file I used when testing examples with VSCode/PlatformIO

-## Example for an implementation: ESP32-Radio
+## Example of an implementation: ESP32-Radio

-After merging this library with an existing ESP32-Radio it's been running for a few month now without any problems.
+After merging this library with an existing ESP32-Radio I did 2 years ago (based on Ed Smallenburgs code) it's been running for a few month now without any problems.
 Biggest advantage is not having to fiddle around with SD cards anymore!

+Using the rotary switch encoder is all it needs to browse through the content of a media server in the local network.
+Going up and down the directory levels and finally selecting an audio file for playing can be done very fast.

+Instead of downloading the file to SD card (as explained in examples) we only read a chunk of data into the queue which feeds the audio codec VS1053B.
+When the queue accepts another chunk of data we read more from the media server until the song has finished.
+Then we close the data connection to the server and select the next audio file from the list, provided we are in repeat file/folder mode.

+The following picture sequence shows the implementation in my ESP32-Radio:

 ![github](https://github.com/yellobyte/SoapESP32/raw/main/doc/ESP32-Radio-DLNA.jpg)